-The mission of Champlain's Student Health Services is to provide health care through preventative, diagnostic, therapeutic, and rehabilitative services.
-These services are focused not only on the individual, but also on the College community as a whole.
-The health staff is dedicated to providing humane care and competent treatment, along with responsible referrals when indicated.
+The mission of Champlain's Student Health Center is to provide health care through preventative, diagnostic, therapeutic, and rehabilitative services.
+These services are focused not only on the individual, but on the College community as a whole.
+The health staff is dedicated to providing humane care and competent treatment, along with responsible referrals when needed.

-Student Health Services is located at the ground level of Whiting Hall.
+The Student Health Center is located at the ground level of Whiting Hall.

-The best way to make sure you are seen by one of our nurse practitioners is to schedule an appointment.
-You can schedule an appointment in person or via telephone.
-If you choose to walk-in without an appointment, note that we are often busy.
-We would be happy to see you if time permits but may need to schedule an appointment for later.
+The best way to make sure you are seen by one of our nurse practitioners is to schedule an appointment, either in person or by phone.
+If you choose to walk in without an appointment, note that we are often busy.
+We would be happy to see you if time permits, but may need to schedule an appointment for later.